A conservation image tells a story with an issue behind it. For the Showcase category, the story can be told by the image/caption combination.

 The difference between a nature photograph and a conservation photograph is that a nature photograph is a lovely photo of a lovely flower.
 A conservation photograph is the same flower with a bulldozer in the background approaching it.

 This category is just for single image entries.
 Each entry should be a single image with a caption of up to 500 characters, adding context to the conservation story it represents.

 Ideally, there will be an element of impact beyond a typical beautiful photo.
 One shouldn’t have to read the caption to know there’s something different about the image, but the words can add a full understanding about what’s going on.

-Entries in the conservation category cannot be altered or designated photo illustration.
-Images for this category cannot be altered in any way that would require it to be designated Photo Illustration.
+Entries in the conservation category cannot be altered or designated Photo Illustration.

 In creating a conservation photo, elements cannot be altered, added or removed to affect the meaning or integrity of the scene.

-Review the following winning conservation images from the 2021 Showcase competition to help you form a vision of what constitutes a conservation photo.
+Review the winning conservation images from the 2022 Showcase competition to help you form a vision of what constitutes a conservation photo.